fusionlanguage/fut/doc/reference.md

 C, C++ and OpenCL do not support `switch` on strings, so `if`/`else if` with string comparisons are generated.
-Object reference matching is currently implemented only for C++, C#, Java and Swift.
-As of Java 17, the transpiled code must be compiled with the `--enable-preview` option.
+Object reference matching is not implemented for C and OpenCL.

 ### Assert statement